Skip to main content

 Appeal

-Asking a higher court to review a decision.
+Asking a higher court to review a lower court decision.

 Example: After losing, you appeal within the deadline set by your court.